Home » Listing Photos an Invasion of Privacy?

 Dear Phyllis,

-After searching for a home for almost a year, we finally got one!
-The loan approval process stressed us out.
-It seemed each day our lender wanted another piece of information.
-Having the inspection and the all of the repair items worked out was another obstacle but its done.
-Our real estate agent was referred by a co-worker and he was great.
-The seller’s agent seemed to be nice as well.
+After searching for a Tujunga home for almost a year, we finally found one!
+The loan approval process stressed us out because our lender requested new documents almost every day.
+In addition, we worked through the inspection and repair items, which created another obstacle, but we completed everything.
+Our real estate agent came highly recommended by a co-worker, and he performed very well.
+The seller’s agent also seemed pleasant and professional.

 Dear Feeling,

 Congratulations on your new home!
-Prior to becoming a real estate agent, I worked in the mortgage banking industry.
+Before becoming a real estate agent, I worked in the mortgage banking industry.
 I understand how stressful the loan approval process is.
 The paperwork is unending.
-Most loans are sold to investors and that is why the lenders are so particular, they don’t want a loan returned.
+Most loans are sold to investors, and that is why the lenders are so particular; they don’t want a loan returned.

 Listing Photos An Invasion of Privacy

-Multiple Listing Service (MLS) rules require that each listing has at least one photograph.
-As a real estate agent, I get business from a variety of sources, primarily: 1) repeat business and referrals from past clients 2) internet 3) potential sellers who seek me out because I have sold a home in their neighborhood.
+Multiple Listing Service (MLS) rules require that each listing have at least one photograph.
+As a real estate agent, I get business from a variety of sources, primarily: 1) repeat business and referrals from past clients, 2) the internet, and 3) potential sellers who seek me out because I have sold a home in their neighborhood.

 Are the listing photos an invasion of privacy?
-The photos are from before you and your furnishings moved in.
+The photos are from before you moved in.
 The listing agent of the home you purchased likely paid a professional photographer at least $400.00 to obtain the photos.
-Now that the home sold, it is understandable that the Realtor would like to obtain more business from that listing.
-If you truly believe this to be an invasion of privacy I suggest that on any future home purchases, have your real estate agent put the request in writing when you make the offer to purchase.
+Now that the home has sold, it is understandable that the Realtor would like to obtain more business from that listing.
+If you truly believe this to be an invasion of privacy, I suggest that on any future home purchases, you have your real estate agent put the request in writing when you make the offer to purchase.
 And have all parties sign this request.

 Leave a Reply